lucasaug/django-formset-jqueryui/README.md

 | `addBtnClass`      | string  | Class to be inserted into the "add" button                       |
 | `rmBtnClass`       | string  | Class to be inserted into the "remove" button                    |

+### Methods

+The widget also supplies three methods to programatically interact with the
+formset:

+- `addForm()`: Creates a new form in the formset;
+- `removeForm(form)`: Removes the supplied form from the formset.
+If `form` is not supplied, removes the last subform;
+- `setNumForms(n)`: Sets the number of visible forms to `n`, adding or removing as required.

 ## Example
 Suppose your Django template renders a supplied formset: